rlilow/CORAS/README.md

 The reconstructed normalized density contrast and peculiar velocity fields on a grid, described in [Lilow & Nusser (2021)](https://doi.org/10.1093/mnras/stab2009), are available in this [Dropbox folder](https://www.dropbox.com/sh/3nebvt1lskxshtu/AAByegavgA_-l1x118tZkaSAa?dl=0).
 The normalized density contrast is the density contrast divided by sigma_8.
 The peculiar velocity field is with respect to the CMB frame, and its components point along the Galactic coordinate axes.
-Both fields have been smoothed with a 5 Mpc/h Gaussian, and were reconstructed using observed redshifts in the Local Group (LG) frame.
+Both fields have been smoothed with a 5 Mpc/h Gaussian, and were reconstructed using either observed redshifts in the CMB or LG frame (denoted by `zCMB` and `zLG`, respectively, in the file name).

 They are discretized on a regular 201^3 Cartesian grid in comoving Galactic coordinates, with each coordinate running from -200 Mpc/h to +200 Mpc/h in steps of 2 Mpc/h.
 The field values at the coordinates (x_i, y_j, z_k) with